src-d/guide/talent/career_development.md

 #### Engineer II

-Engineers (II) are expected to work autonomously on most tasks, create projects from scratch and be involved actively in design of new features.
+Engineers (II) are expected to work autonomously on most tasks, create projects from scratch and be involved actively in the design of new features.

 #### Engineer III